TheKitBoi/FNF-Void-Engine/.github/ISSUE_TEMPLATE/bug.md

 ---

-#### Please check for duplicates, similar issues or closed issues with the same problem, as well performing simple troubleshooting steps (such as deleting the export folder if it's an issue with compiling, reinstalling Kade Engine) before submitting an issue.

-### If you are playing a downloaded version of the game, what operating system are you using?
-Windows (`x86`), Windows (`x86_64`), Linux, or macOS?
-Specify below.
+#### If I notice that something is a duplicate, the dupe will be closed and the original will added in a pinned issue.

+### List Your OS

-## What version of the game are you using?
-Look in the bottom left corner of the main menu.
+### What Version of VE are you using?
+(Top Left Corner)

-## Please describe your issue.
+### Please describe your issue.
 Provide extensive detail and images if possible.

-## Please check the `logs` folder within your game directory, and upload the most recent game logs if you can.
+### Please check the `logs` folder within your game directory, and upload the most recent game logs if you can.

-## Have you identified any steps to reproduce the bug?
+### Have you identified any steps to reproduce the bug?
 If so, please describe them below.
 Use images if possible.